-In this work, we present Blacklight, one of the first proposals to defend DNN models against query-based black-box attacks.
-It leverages the fundamental invariant of query-based black-box attacks: attackers must iteratively query the target model with a large number of similar images.
-Blacklight uses probabilistic fingerprints to scalably identify highly-similar image queries.
-Blacklight achieves near-perfect detection against a suite of state-of-the-art black-box attacks, with negligible false positives, and is robust to a range of adaptive and idealized countermeasures.
+Blacklight protects DNN models against query-based black-box attacks, using a probabilistic fingerprint to detect highly similar queries generated by attack optimization.
+Blacklight achieves near-perfect detection against eight SOTA attacks with negligible false positives, resists persistent attackers, and is robust to a range of adaptive and even idealized countermeasures.
+We also demonstrated that Blacklight can successfully generalize to some text classification tasks.

+Blacklight faces two limitations that demand further research.
+First, it is unable to defend against substitute model (SM) attacks, but can be combined with SM defenses to launch a more complete defense against both types of black-box attacks (see Appendix \S\ref{sec:hybrid_submodel} for initial results).
+Second, Blacklight relies on the fact that {\em existing} query-based black-box attacks all produce highly similar queries during their iterative optimization process, a phenomenon rarely seen in benign queries.
+It is not future-proof, i.e. a (future) attack breaking this assumption would evade Blacklight. }

 {

 }